Tom Ballard (comedian): Personal life

-Sexual assault allegations
+Sexual assault allegation

 In June 2014, Adelaide comedian JooYung Roberts reported to the South Australia Police that Ballard had allegedly sexually assaulted him in a hotel room after a comedy show, but the police had told him that the actions he had reported had been within the law.
 Inspired by the #metoo movement, in December 2017 Roberts reported the matter to SAPOL again, who re-investigated and said that it had been finalised.
 Roberts identified himself by describing the incident on his Facebook page, in which he said that after striking up a conversation at the hotel bar, Ballard invited Roberts, then 20 years old, up to his hotel room then kissed him and placed his hand on his (Ballard's) penis.
 He said that it had been "a traumatising experience for many reasons, one of those being I'm a heterosexual".
 In response, Ballard released a statement on his website denying the allegation "in the strongest terms possible" and insisting the encounter was consensual.
 He said he had only become aware of the claim that the sexual interaction was not consensual around six months earlier.
-Ballard said the allegation had caused distress to him as well as his family and friends, affecting his work and his mental health.
-He stated: "I abhor sexual assault and sexual violence.
+Ballard said the allegation had caused distress to him as well as his family and friends, affecting his work and his mental health, stating: "I abhor sexual assault and sexual violence.
 I absolutely support the philosophy of the #MeToo movement.
 I believe in supporting victims and ensuring those who have done wrong face justice.
 But I have not done anything wrong."